 The Danger of Millennial Stereotypes

-1. They're lazyThey don shirts that say things like "I Can't Adult Today" and they expect to surf the web for what they're looking for and complete tasks quickly.
+They don shirts that say things like "I Can't Adult Today" and they expect to surf the web and complete tasks quickly.
 Both can make them seem like they want to put in minimal effort.
 But when it comes to work and their careers, Millennials are far from lazy.
-In fact, research shows many trend toward the workaholic side, and 43% want to be seen as "work martyrs."
-Their ultimate goal is to contribute to their professional growth and skill development, and they're ready to cut time spent on favorite pursuits in half in order to do so.
+In fact, research shows they trend toward workaholics, with 43% identifying as "work martyrs."
+Devoted to professional growth, they’re focused on skill development, and ready to cut time spent on favorite pursuits in half to make it happen.

-2. They're entitledThey're often referred to as the "trophy generation," due to the awards they received as children simply for participating in certain sports or events.
-Many think they expect things handed to them on a silver platter or that they want a pat on the back just for showing up.
-But what Millennials really want is to know how they're doing performance-wise and get recognition for a job well done.
-A recent survey found that 74% of Millennials feel in the dark about how their managers and peers think they're performing, while nearly 85% would feel more confident if they were able to have more frequent conversations with their managers.
+They're often called the "trophy generation" for the awards they got as kids.
+Many think they want a pat on the back just for showing up at work.
+But what Millennials really want is to know how they're doing performance-wise, and to get recognition for a job well done.
+Three quarters are unsure how they're performing; nearly 85% are hungry for more frequent conversations with managers, and all would feel more confident if they were able to have them.

 Millennials are painted as job-hoppers who lack loyalty.
 But 83% said they'd prefer to work at one organization for a long period of time.
 The secret: learning and development.
 Most (53%) said they’d stay put for the opportunity to learn.
 So organizations that offer it are most likely to keep them on board.